HPV vaccine

 It provides good and long-lasting protection against infection by the types of HPV viruses that cause cervical and penile cancer, and therefore helps to prevent the development of these types of cancer.

-What are the side effects with the vaccine?
+What are the side effects with the HPV vaccine?

 It is common to get a little ache in the arm where the vaccine was put, some experience that the skin here becomes a little red and warm.
 Others may have a rash, headache, mild cold symptoms, stomach cramps or nausea.
 These are common side effects, completely harmless and short-lived.